JasmineOuO/MeaningfulNonsense/src/pages/blog/28-07-2019-gasping-for-air.md

 *“Today is a day of remembrance.
 Not for their death but for their life. …the loss is immeasurable but so is the love left behind.
 So let us not allow their death to extinguish the gifts of goodness they have brought into this world. …as long as we continue to burn this light brightly in our hearts, their love will continue to live on with us.”*

-Minutes had gone by after the service ended, yet the crowd hadn’t moved.
+Minutes had gone by after the service ended, yet, the crowd hadn’t moved.
 No one had the intention to walk away.
 It felt unnatural to just turn away and return back to their new “normal”; one where their loved ones no longer existed.
 No one had the strength to just…move on.

 When I looked down, the candlelight vigil was still burning warmly in between my palms.
 This candle was in remembrance of him.
 This candle…it shouldn’t have even existed.